 Take the leap and study with French and international students at the leading business school in Paris— Novancia.
 Newly formed in 2011 with stunning, modern facilities, Novancia is a member of AACSB International, and offers courses in topics related to business, entrepreneurship, commerce, and more—all in English.

 This program is for qualified junior or senior students who are Business or Business-related majors or minors who have already completed courses in Finance, Macro- or Micro-economics, Management, or Marketing.
 In a direct enrollment program like this one, you are enrolled as a full-time student at a local institution, taking all of your courses there.
 You attend all of your Masters-level classes (suitable for junior and senior-level American students) with highly motivated French and international Novancia students who work together on projects, simulations, and practical business research.
 The IES Abroad Paris BIA Center is your home base, and the staff there are ready to support you as a direct enrollment student.

 Paris will also be your classroom.
 Imagine learning about economics from a leading Parisian expert, strolling along the River Seine after a lecture, or practicing the French you just learned with a local

 student in one of the city’s many cafés.

-We want you to feel at home in France, so we will do everything we can to help you integrate into life in Paris.
-Most students live in French homes with host families to get a taste for what Parisian life is really like, but also have the option to live in an apartment.
+We want you to feel at home in Paris, so we do everything we can to help you integrate into life in the city.
+From housing to cultural events, our job is to make sure you have the best, most authentic study abroad experience possible.
+Most students live in French homes to get a taste for what Parisian life is really like.
 The IES Abroad staff also keeps you and your fellow students informed of affordable local activities and events happening in Paris.